Making lassi in a washing machine requires the right model

 Lassi is a yogurt drink popular in India, but you wouldn't usually employ a washing machine to make it.
 Unless, of course your requirements are similar to those in this HSBC Ad.
 We call such differentiating requirements "scenarios."
 Think of scenarios as business use cases, or high-level business objectives.

 Having worked at various systems integration firms, I've known many people who believe that given sufficient resources and time, they can implement pretty much anything.
-If they work really hard, invest huge amounts of time and resources, they can get a platform to work for a scenario it normally wouldn't fit.
+If they work really hard, and invest huge amounts of resources, they can get a platform to work for a scenario it normally wouldn't fit.

 But that's not how it works in real life, where you the customer always faces constraints, trade-offs, and bottlenecks.

 When researching these products, you will often hear (mostly from vendors) many examples of diverse implementations.
 These examples will include implementations for scenarios that typically don't make sense for that tool.
 Just remember that examples of implementations may not necessarily give you a true picture of why that product was chosen.
 There could be many reasons why a particular customer chose to try to adapt a platform, from deep discounts, to organizational policies, to personal relationships, and sometimes geographic proximity.

 In such cases, remember to dig a little deeper during your evaluation.
 You can: